-The route is about 446 miles with 15,623 feet of climbing over the course of seven days.
+The route is about 390 miles with 15,239 feet of climbing over the course of seven days.
+The route is currently in development as we will be adding alternative routes that will be available to those who wish to ride them.
 The route will be finalized closer to the date of the ride to avoid poor riding conditions such as construction or flooding.

 Safety is our #1 priority for our participants.
 We choose roads with low traffic to reduce rider-vehicle interactions.
 These are prioritized over scenic roads, short routes, flat terrain, etc. Our route selection methods will ensure the best possible experience, but cycling is inherently dangerous.
 Collisions can occur on any public road.

 So how do we select the route?

 1. We start with the Strava Global Heatmap.
 This tool makes it easy to plan a preliminary route.
 It's not foolproof, but it's an excellent place to start.

 2. We are fortunate in Indiana to have the book Backroads of Indiana by Charlie Meyer.
 He has compiled paved backroads and suggested routes for the entire state of Indiana.
 We cross check our route with Charlie's book.